chongman57913/meta-racing-2023/README.md

 rosrun mpc_ros mpc_Town04_launch.py
 ```

+## Train a YOLO v5 object detection model
+to be updated

 ## Tips for debugging
 ### Enable RVIZ
 RVIZ is a ROS GUI that allows you to visualize a lot of information and helps debugging in your implementation.
 You can enable it by adding the following code in the ROS launch file.